Guest post by Jane Grates, edits & additions by Jeff Campbell

 If you like this post, please consider sharing on Facebook because if it helped you, it just might help someone else!

 I also have to add that neither Jane nor I are doctors, health practitioners, scientists or any other position related to health, wellness or medicine.
 Thus the opinions expressed here are simply our thoughts and views based on our experience and research and they should not be construed as medical advice.
 If you need medical advice, please consult a doctor or health practitioner.
-Any medication or symptom reducing device can have risks.
-Talk to your doctor about these risks and before administering any device or medication to your baby.
+Any exercise, medication or symptom reducing device can have risks.
+Talk to your doctor about these risks and before taking on any action mentioned in this post.

 Some of the images used in this post were acquired from the web and are considered “fair use” under US Copyright law given this post is for the purposes of reviewing these products.
 That being said if the original photographer prefers us to not use their photo, we will happily swap them out upon being contacted.